polystat/polystat-cli/README.md

 However, for better turnaround time, it's better to tailor the `.polystat.conf` in the repository root for your needs and just run `run`.
 If you want to change the command-line arguments, edit the `.polystat.conf` in the repository root.

-The following command can be used to generate the fat JAR file.
+The following command can be used to generate the "fat" JAR file.
 ```
 $ sbt assembly
 ```